 1,000 Books Before Kindergarten

-1,000 Books Before Kindergarten is a self-paced program that encourages families to read to their children up to six years old.
+1,000 Books Before Kindergarten is a self-paced program that encourages families to read to their children from a young age.
 Decide when and how long to read to your child, and receive reading incentives along the way.

 Who can enter the program?